 Professional and small businesses reliant on digital services will become a prime and highly vulnerable target for cyber attacks.
 The same businesses which find out it is very difficult to recover from an attack.
 There are already quite a few existing vendors and new ones flocking to save them and trends will intensify in 2019.
 The once-feared highly fragmented market of small businesses will start being served with specialized solutions.
 Especially in light of the over competitiveness in the large enterprise cybersecurity arena.

 Enterprise Endpoint Protection

 The AI hype wave will come to the realization and will be reduced back to its appropriate size in terms of capabilities and limitations.
 An understanding clarifying the need for a complete and most important effective protective solution which can be durable for at least 3-5 years.
 Commoditization of AV in mid to smaller businesses and consumers will take another step forward with the improvement of Windows Defender and its attractiveness as a highly integrated signature engine replacement which costs nothing.

 We will see the first impactful and proliferated cyber attacks hitting the big news with AI inside and they will set new challenges for defense systems and paradigms.

 Facebook, Google, Twitter…

 Another year of deeper realization that much more data then we thought of is in the hands of these companies making us more vulnerable and that they are not immune to cyber threats like everyone else, compromising us eventually.
-We will also come to realize that services which use our data as the main tool to optimize their service are in conflict with protecting our privacy.
+We will also come to realize that services that use our data as the main tool to optimize their service conflict with protecting our privacy.
 And our aspiration for control is fruitless with the way these companies are built and the way their products are architectured.
-We will see more good intentions from the people operating these companies.
+We will see more good intentions of the people operating these companies.

 The Year of Supply Chain Attacks